 Consider collaborating with other businesses and the non-profit and charitable sector.
 One way some restaurants have stayed open is by applying for the wage subsidy and having staff produce meals for residents in the downtown eastside and families in need.
 Other options include providing services and supplies at cost for non-profits scrambling to meet community needs which keeps the business and its employees going, and will allow it to get back to profit-making as the economy opens up.
 In other words – act like a non-profit through the change and try and pay yourself for your labour, but don’t make this period the time you bring in larger profits or grow.
 Consider interns and students from business schools and other schools to help make plans for renewal and reopening.
 Students have lost so many opportunities for work and summer jobs that where possible, engage them.

-What are some systemic changes you foresee as being necessary for women’s supportive services to grow post-COVID?
+What are some systemic changes you foresee as being necessary for women’s support services to grow post-COVID?